katyisgreaty/doctors/README.md

 ## Known Bugs

-* Back end and front end logic not separated (it broke every time I tried).
+* Back end and front end logic not separated (it broke every time I tried)
+* If you search with a new medical issue before reloading the page, it appends those new doctors without deleting the old ones

 ## Support and contact details